 How to Make Graham Cracker Crumble

-HINT: Some larger pieces are great for the graham cracker crumble; if making a crust, make sure the grahams are crushed more uniform.
+- Some larger pieces are great for the graham cracker crumble; if making a crust, ensure the grahams are crushed more uniformly.

 Stir in cinnamon and flaky sea salt, then pour in melted butter, stirring to coat well.

-Line a quarter sheet baking pan with parchment paper or spray with a little non-stick spray, spread gluten free graham topping evenly on the pan.
-Bake in preheated 325 degree oven for 8-10 minutes.
-Allow to cool at least 10 minutes before using.
+Line a quarter sheet baking pan with parchment paper or spray with a little non-stick spray, and spread gluten-free graham cracker topping evenly on the pan.
+Bake in preheated 325° F (165° C) oven for 8-10 minutes.
+Allow to cool for at least 10 minutes before using.

 I am always about substitutions, try these fun alternatives and “make it yours!“

-Once the graham cracker topping has cooled completely, break apart and place in an air-tight or container.
-Keeps on the countertop 2-3 weeks, refrigerate or freeze for longer storage.
+Once the graham cracker topping has cooled completely, break it apart and place it in an airtight baggie or container.
+Keeps on the countertop 2-3 weeks; refrigerate or freeze for longer storage, good up to 6 months.
 Bring to room temp before serving.

 Frequently Asked Questions